Goutte/godot-addon-animated-shape-2d/addons/goutte.animated_shape_2d/README.md

 Install
 -------

-The installation is as usual, through the Assets Library.
+The installation is as usual, through the `Assets Library` within Godot, look for [_AnimatedShape2D_](https://godotengine.org/asset-library/asset/2484).
 You can also simply copy the files of this project into yours, it should work.

 Then, enable the plugin in `Scene > Project Settings > Plugins`.